Where the built environment empowers those within to perform at their professional best.

-This unique design will house office space and a music performance venue for Frank Productions.
+This unique design houses office space and a music performance venue for Frank Productions.
 We worked closely to bring out the best of the entertainment space without impacting the quality of the offices.
-The north side of the eight-story high-rise will include retail and commercial office space, including Strang’s new Madison home.
+The north side of the eight-story high-rise includes retail and commercial office space, including Strang’s Madison home.

-The building’s south side will feature “The Sylvee,” Frank Productions’ new 2,500-person music venue.
-The space will feature VIP suites and will be an exciting addition to the dynamic music culture of Madison.
+The building’s south side features “The Sylvee,” Frank Productions’ 2,500-person music venue.
+The space features VIP suites and is an exciting addition to the dynamic music culture of Madison.